Baarsgaard/grafana-operator/PREPARE_RELEASE.md

 [https://github.com/k8s-operatorhub/community-operators/tree/main/operators/grafana-operator](https://github.com/k8s-operatorhub/community-operators/tree/main/operators/grafana-operator)
 that matches the new tag.

-Copy the content of `bundle/manifests/` in the grafana-operator repo from the taged version.
+Copy the content of `bundle/manifests/` in the grafana-operator repo from the tagged version.

 Update `operators/grafana-operator/grafana-operator.package.yaml` with the new tag.